ParabolInc/parabol/docs/epics/0001_Action_Epic_MVTP.md

 ## Personal Dashboard

+- [ ] When a user receives an invitation to a new team, they will want to be able to accept it, so that they can join their teammates.

 - [ ] When a TM navigates to their own personal dashboard, they will want to see a list of their projects and actions, so that they can see what they are responsible for.